kevinsmet/cegeka-kata/stories.md

 A card has a number (1-7) and a CardColor.
 The deck contains all 49 cards.
 You can ask the deck to get you a card.
 This should return the top card of the deck.

-1. Set up the initial game state
+1. Set up the initial gameInitializer state
     1. Every player should receive 7 cards in their hand and 1 card in their palette
     2. There are 2 - 4 players
     3. There are no duplicate cards in the deck